MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 5. On the **Policies** page, scroll to the **Threat protection** section and select **ATP safe attachments (Office 365)**.

-6. A new browser tab with the **Office 365 Security \& Compliance center** will open.
+6. A new browser tab with the **Office 365 Security &amp; Compliance center** will open.

 7. On the left navigation pane, select **Threat management** > **Policy**, and on the **Policy** page, select the **ATP safe attachments** tile.